Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 This is one of my personal favorite night markets in Taiwan.
 You can find loads of local Taiwanese street food specialties here not to mention more aboriginal foods than anywhere else.

 The night market is a 30-minute walk from Hualien train station and most hotels.
+The night market has been VERY quiet ever since the earthquake and desperately needs your business.

 What to Do in Hualien at Night